 The number of prospective natural gas purchasers and methods of delivery are considerably less than would otherwise exist from a more geographically diverse group of properties.
-As a result, natural gas sales after gathering and compression tend to be sold to one buyer in each state, thereby increasing credit risk.
+As a result, natural gas sales after gathering and compression tend to be sold to one buyer, thereby increasing credit risk.